awglyde/Secure-FileShare-System/README.md

 ### Who do I talk to? ###

-Ethan Welsh, George Hoesch, Alex Glyde ejw45, gah33, awg13
+George Hoesch, Alex Glyde
+gah33, awg13

 # TODO
     * Validating input - Entering a userName when looking for a group gives an exception